Trabocchi Coast: Current events

 Mobilization against Ombrina Mare grew into a regional, and then national case, with several large scale protests taking place in 2010, with 5,000 participants in nearby San Vito Marina, in 2013, with 40,000 attendees in Pescara, and in 2015 with 60,000 protesters in Lanciano.
 D'Orsogna coordinated letter writing campaigns, held public debates with the oil companies, wrote a manifesto against Ombrina Mare on the independent newspaper Il Fatto Quotidiano, and obtained support from the Catholic Church.

 After several iterations and laws attempting to ban oil drilling in the Adriatic sea, on 6 January 2016, the Italian Ministry of Economic Development announced its final re-introduction of the ban on exploration and production activity within 12 nautical miles of the coast of Italy.
 This ban, spurred by the Ombrina protests, effectively denied Rockhopper Exploration, the new proprietors of Ombrina Mare, the right to develop the field.
 The company was ordered to remove all related infrastructure on February 3, 2016.

 More than nine years after exploitation operations commenced, the Ombrina Mare oil wells were capped and decommissioned in September 2016, without ever producing a drop of commercial oil.

-Rochkopper Exploration argued that the new limits on drilling caused unfair reductions on their potential future profits, and sued the Italian government in 2017 through an arbitration under the Energy Charter Treaty.
+Rockhopper Exploration argued that the new limits on drilling caused unfair reductions on their potential future profits, and sued the Italian government in 2017 through an arbitration under the Energy Charter Treaty.
 In 2022 the company was awarded 250 million euros in damages, including interest, but the Italian government appealed to annul the award.
 In 2024 Rockhopper Exploration insured its remaining assets in case the annulment is successful.

 Climate activists cite the Ombrina Mare case as a prime example of why European countries should exit the Energy Charter Treaty.

 On June 3 2025, Rockhopper Exploration announced that Italy succeeded in having the entire Award annulled and that no payments will be awarded to the company.

+Brand

+On April 14, 2025, in order to incentivize, promote, and publicize the tourism sector on this stretch of coast, the Abruzzo region and various organizations, including the Chieti-Pescara Chamber of Commerce, created a recognition brand, which all businesses in the area can join to create a system and advertise the products of the coast itself.